apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 This part of the tutorial shows a in-depth overview of the preprocessing capabilities that SystemDS has to offer.
 We will take a new and raw dataset using the csv format and read it with SystemDS.
 Then do the heavy lifting for the preprocessing with SystemDS.
 As mentioned before we want to use the Adult dataset (see: https://archive.ics.uci.edu/ml/datasets/adult).
+If one wants to skip the explanation then the full script is available at the bottom of this page.

-Step 1: datapreparation and reading
+Step 1: metadata and reading
 ~~~~~~~~~~

 First of all, we need to download the dataset and create a mtd-file for specifying different properties that the dataset has.